rm720/comp1100-assignment3/README.md

 Now that you've written your first bot, it's time to write an even better bot.
 But before you do that, you need to know how to play against it. `cabal run othello` runs the program with the default settings.
-That is, a human player playing against an AI called `"helloWorld"`.
+That is a human player playing against an AI called `"helloWorld"`.
 To do something different than the default settings, you'll need to give the program arguments.
 Run `cabal run othello -- --help` and you should see something like